github/opensource.guide/_articles/marketing/spreading-word.md

 You've just published your project–what's next?
 It's time to tell everybody about your hard work!
 Let's go through some of the most effective ways that people promote their open source projects.

+Spreading the word is an important step in growing the popularity of your project.
+It can be scary to share your creativity with the world, so give yourself a high five for making it this far. 👌 💯 🙌

 * TOC
 {:toc}